— Latest update: 2019 —

-Learn about the details of this fascinating project from EPFL documents, including this 2013 brochure. – An incredibly in-depth version was published later in 2015.
+However, we can still learn about the details of this fascinating project from EPFL documents, including this 2013 brochure. – An incredibly in-depth version was published later in 2015.
 [40 pages, 130MB PDF, lots of high quality photos] view or download.

 this post can be viewed as a full width project page here.

 [All images on this page can be seen full size version by clicking on the image]

 Photos of the 2019 EPFL display at the festival.

 On the EPFL website there is a 2010 video overview of the planned project (see side bar)

 and up-to-date information on the project progress and latest status.